What is Break-Even Point in Accounting?

 Some of the advantages of B.E.P in accounting are as follows:

-- It helps in measuring the amount of profit and losses that will be made at different levels of sales or production.
+- This helps measure the profit and losses made at different sales or production levels.

 - It also facilitates forecasting the probable impact of changes in the selling price of an item.